This path is the ultimate platform for integrating mind, body, and spiritual nature. Its goal is consciousness development and exploration.

-The eightfold path is one way to describe a comprehensive approach to spiritual exploration.
+The eightfold path of yoga is one way to describe a comprehensive approach to spiritual exploration.
 Joseph Campbell called this pattern the Hero’s Journey.
 We use this same age-old strategy in our blended learning process.

 The Hero’s Journey is a way of grouping these eight components into three developmental steps.
 These are awakening, transforming, and inspiring.
 It contains the elements of the different eightfold paths from Buddhism and Hinduism.
 You’ll find the tree of knowledge expresses itself in various approaches.

 “If you find a path with no obstacles, it probably doesn’t lead anywhere.” ― Frank A. Clark

 “If you’re walking down the right path and you’re willing to keep walking, eventually you’ll make progress.” ― Barack Obama

 The Eightfold Path of Yoga in Buddhism

 In brief, the eight elements of the path are:

 1) Grasp the “Correct view.”
 This “correct view” is an accurate understanding of the Four Noble Truths.
 The Four Noble Truths receive the most attention in later teaching within Buddhism.

 Some hold these four elements are the essence of Buddha’s teachings.
 But some ambiguity in their practical application.
 The same with the rest of the warnings.
 These include; the truth of suffering and the cause of suffering, the path to and the end of suffering.
 This element focuses on the negative side of the human condition.

 2) Avoiding thoughts of attachment.
 Attachment is what leads to suffering.
 And we expand from the emotions to our response.
 “Correct intention” and includes thoughts of hatred and harmful intent.